danlunt1976/UM_Bristol/University_HPC.md

 * Role of ACRC?
 BC4 is currently £1M per year to run.
 May be a 6-month option to extend.
 18th Dec: meet with Bond, Wooly, and others.
 Annela Seddon is new APVC Faculty FRD.
 Simon had a meeting with her, but also attended by Ian Bond.
+"No, sorry, I can give no update.
+I’ve tried to find out what is going on, but I have also been told to wait.
+We are not waiting for each other, we are specifically awaiting permission from above to spend the money.
+I think there are many factors in play here but anything I might say at this point would be guesswork, so best not said.
+I suggest agitating with Heads of School and above - we wanted to move with the project at the start of January in order to have a viable service before BC4 gets shut down.
+The longer we wait, the less likely that becomes."

 Paul Valdes and Gethin Williams and Sadaf and Simon - Options for HPC
 * **BC4** : maybe extended 6 months?
 Few £100.
 Guy Poppy VC for research.
 Ian Bond currently decision maker while Guy spins up.
 Climate is one of our uni Strategic Objectives.